17th Conference of the International Society for the Study of European Ideas (ISSEI)

 Prof. Dr. Victor Castellani (Classics), University of Denver

-Prof. Dr. Jürgen Lawrenz (Philosophy), University of Sidney.
+Prof. Dr. Jürgen Lawrenz (Philosophy), University of Sidney

 Keynote speakers